saulpw/visidata/docs/customize.md

 ## How to configure commands

-The contents of **.visidatarc** in the user's home directory (and also the current directory) are `exec()`d on startup.
+The **.visidatarc** in the user's home directory is plain Python code, and can contain additional commands or key bindings.

 Longnames are names given to particular flavours of executable commands for ease of keystroke remapping.
 For example, the longname `select-row` is assigned to commands which select the current row in a sheet.
 On default, these are bound to the keystroke `s`.

 ### Creating command aliases for existing commands